Historical Desert San Diego and Arizona Railroad

 2011: Carrizo Gorge Railway, Inc (CZRY) discontinued operations of the Tijuana-Tecate segment by the end of 2011.

 2012: The SD&AE entered into a 50 year operating lease with the Pacific Imperial Railroad company for freight trains.
 With this lease, the operating rights of CZRY ended.

-2013: They are trying to get the trains back in operation.
+2013: Plans in the works to get the trains back in operation.

 Other Related DesertUSA Resources